 After a massive flood took out ten square miles of city in 2008, Downtown Cedar Rapids was completely rebuilt.
 The infrastructure is new, the housing market is stable, and Cedar Rapids has reinvented itself in a way that most cities never can.
 Known as the “City of Five Seasons,” the local attitude is that life should be appreciated for every little moment, so you won’t find uptight, in-a-hurry residents here.

 Cedar Rapids is the second-largest city in Iowa, just behind Des Moines.
 It was founded by Czech settlers, and their influence still shows in local attractions like the National Czech & Slovak Museum & Library, or the NewBo City Market and Czech Village downtown.
 Cedar Rapids is also the birthplace of Grant Wood’s famous painting American Gothic, which you’ll see referenced just about anywhere you look.

-If you’re looking for local spots to chow down, Emil’s Hideaway has great burgers and small bites like jalapeno poppers, while Village Meat Market & Cafe has delicious smoked pork ribs and sandwiches.
+Some of the best Cedar Rapids restaurants are local spots like Emil’s Hideaway, where you can chow down on great burgers and small bites like jalapeno poppers, or Village Meat Market & Cafe, which serves up delicious smoked pork ribs and sandwiches.
 Want some quality time outdoors?
 Head to Prairie Park Fishery or Bever Park.
 In the mood for a wild night out?
 Visit Belle’s Basix or Hazzard County American Saloon—or make the 20-minute drive to Iowa City to visit University of Iowa student favorites like the two-story Iowa City Yacht Club.